JennyP7/hardhats-vista-install-doc/New/InstallVistAOnGTM.rst

 Since the establishment of OSEHRA, each update monthly update of FOIA is exported as routines and globals in zwrite format at `Github <https://github.com/OSEHRA/VistA-M>`_.
 In addition, DSS vxVistA can be obtained from `this repository <https://github.com/OSEHRA/vxVistA-M>`_ and WorldVistA can be obtained from `this repository <https://github.com/glilly/wvehr2-dewdrop>`_.

-In our example, for setting up a VistA Database, we will use FOIA VistA.
+In our example, we will use FOIA VistA for setting up a VistA Database.

 Before downloading VistA, we will start by creating an empty database.

 Creating an Empty GT.M/YottaDB Database suitable for VistA
 ----------------------------------------------------------
 Traditionally, production instances of VistA are hosted under their own username and group.
 You can create a new username and group and use that for running your VistA; or if you are just testing, use your own non-root username.
 DO NOT RUN AS ROOT.
 Places in which you need to run as root are indicated by the presence of ``sudo``.

-Create a directory where you will place your environment.
 These two steps need to be done as a superuser.
-The directory name or location doesn't matter.
+First, create a directory for your environment.
+The directory name and location don't matter.
 In this case, it's ``foia201608`` under ``/var/db``.
-Second step changes the ownership to your user name and your user group.
+The second step changes the ownership to your user name and your user group.

 .. raw:: html